gatling/gatling/src/sphinx/http/http_request.rst

     .formUpload("myKey2", "myAttachment.txt")

 .. note:: The MIME Type of the uploaded file defaults to ``application/octet-stream`` and the character set defaults to the one configured in ``gatling.conf`` (``UTF-8`` by default).
           Don't forget to override them when needed.
+Then, directly use a body part.

 .. note:: There is a helpful method to help you deal with multipart form requests: ``asMultipartForm``.
           It is equivalent to ``header(HttpHeaderNames.ContentType, HttpHeaderValues.MultipartFormData)``.